dnikl/ANTS-AgentNetwork/README.md

 ### **Application layer (layer 2):**

-The agents and services are implemented in this layer.
-Requests are processed via APIs and the results can be returned synchronously (request-response), asynchronously (webhooks) or in real time (websockets).
-This layer is flexible and allows the integration of external services as well as the development of own logic.
+In this layer, agents and services are implemented.
+Requests are processed via APIs and can be returned synchronously (request-response), asynchronously (webhooks), or in real time (websockets).
+The architecture allows for both the integration of external services and the development of custom logic.
+A special focus lies on **emergence**—the ability to dynamically develop complex behaviors:

+- **Rule-Based Decisions**: Adaptation through simple heuristics, such as “Switch to a different API after three consecutive failures.”
+- **Optional AI/ML Usage**: Optimize strategies using intelligent methods.
+- **Reactive Feedback**: Dynamically respond to changes (e.g. prices, availability) via Pub/Sub systems.
+- **Self-Healing and Collaboration**: Agents independently resolve issues by cooperating with partner services, without relying on centralized control.

+These capabilities foster the creation of **scalable, adaptive, and resilient** systems.

 ### **Recipe and process layer (layer 3):**